tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 **Visual mode** is used for selection for yank, deleting, change. .
 Press `v` to enter visual mode.
 Capital `Shift v` will enter visual line mode (select the current line).

 - `viw` select current word. `viW` with a capital `W` select words with hyphen `-`
-- `vi(` will select everything inside parentheses `()` and enter visual mode. `va"`
+- `vi(` will select everything inside parentheses `()` and enter visual mode.
+Similar: `va"`
-- `vit` select in tag (html tag like `<a href="#">one</a>` will select `one`)
+- `vit` select visual in tag (html tag like `<a href="#">one</a>` will select `one`)

-- Delete selection: `d`.
+- Delete selection: `d`
-- Change selection: `c`, delete & enter insert mode.
+- Change selection: `c`
-- Copy (yanking): `y`, including the cursor.
+- Copy (yanking): `y`

-Paste after cursor block: `p`; `P` will paste before the cursor block.\
+- Paste after cursor block: `p`; pressing an uppercase `P` will paste the selected text before cursor block.
-Note that using `p` after `yy` or `dd` will paste the new line below the current line and `P` will paste the new line above the current line.
+- Note that using `p` after `yy` or `dd` will paste the new line below the current line and `P` will paste the new line above the current line.

-`v  motion  :w FILENAME`  saves the Visually selected lines in file FILENAME (vimtutor Lesson 5.3: SELECTING TEXT TO WRITE)
+`v  motion  :w FILENAME`  saves the Visually selected lines in file FILENAME

-`s` delete the character under the cursor and enter insert mode.

 Each time we move our cursor in Visual mode, we change the bounds of the selection.

 - Visual Mode in Vim has three sub-modes:
-  - In **character-wise** Visual mode (`v`), we can select anything from a single character up to a range of characters within a line or spanning multiple lines.
+  1. In `character-wise` Visual mode (`v`), we can select anything from a single character up to a range of characters within a line or spanning multiple lines.
 This is suitable for working at the level of individual words or phrases.
-  - If we want to operate on entire lines, we can use **line-wise** Visual mode (`V` uppercase) instead.
+  2. If we want to operate on entire lines, we can use `line-wise` Visual mode (`V` uppercase) instead.
-  - Finally, **block-wise** Visual mode (`<C-v>`) allows us to work with columnar regions of the document.
+  3. Finally, `block-wise` Visual mode (`<C-v>`) allows us to work with columnar regions of the document.

-`gv` Reselect the last visual selection
-The `gv`command is a useful little shortcut.
-It reselects the range of text that was last selected in Visual mode.
-No matter whether the previous selection was character-wise, line-wise, or block-wise, the `gv`command should do the right thing.
-The only case where it might get confused is if the last selection has since been deleted.

-We can switch between the different flavors of Visual mode in the same way that we enable them from Normal mode.
+- We can switch between the different flavors of Visual mode in the same way that we enable them from Normal mode.
 If we’re in character-wise Visual mode, we can switch to the line-wise variant by pressing `V`, or to block-wise Visual mode with `<C-v>`.

+---

+The `I` and `A` commands placing the cursor at the start or end of the selection, respectively.
+So what about the `i` and `a`commands; what do they do in Visual mode?

+In Visual and Operator-Pending modes, the `i` and `a` keys follow a different convention: they form the first half of a text object.

+In line-wise or block-wise visual mode, `I` & `A` will allow you to have multi-corsor insertion.

+---

 The range of a Visual mode selection is marked by **two ends**: one end is fixed and the other moves freely with our cursor.
-We can use the `o`key to toggle the free end.
+We can use `o` to toggle the free end.
 This is really handy if halfway through defining a selection we realize that we started in the wrong place.
 Rather than leaving Visual mode and starting afresh, we can just hit `o`and redefine the bounds of the selection.

+---

+`gv` reselects the last visual selection.
+It reselects the range of text that was last selected in Visual mode.
+No matter whether the previous selection was character-wise, line-wise, or block-wise, the `gv`command should do the right thing.
+The only case where it might get confused is if the last selection has since been deleted.

 ---